hiro-shikata/SyringeGUI/README.md

     (Please Log out and log back in for changes to take effect.)

     CPU Load: On older Raspberry Pi models, high-frequency GUI updates might cause slight lag.

+**The code for Raspberry Pi OS is distributed as `Syringe_GUI_raspi.py`, where the GUI appearance is optimized for `Raspberry Pi 7-inch Touch Screen Display` or its alternatives.**

 <br>
 <br>

 ### 2. Setting Up Your Hardware Config File

-Run the `Config-Generator` app to define your pump's mechanical settings (Steps/mm, Max Rate, etc.).
+Run the `config-generator` app to define your pump's mechanical settings (Steps/mm, Max Rate, etc.).
 While you can modify these settings via the Arduino IDE, using this interactive app is much easier.

 	Bash